-A current or approaching circumstance could have you thinking about taking out a business loan.
-Because you, understandably, do not want to make your financial situation worse, you have to give careful consideration about applying for and accepting a loan.
+A current or approaching circumstance could have you thinking about taking out a loan for your business.
+Because you, understandably, do not want to make your financial situation worse, you should give careful consideration about applying for and accepting a loan.
+This can be true no matter what type of business you run, whether it’s a local small business, a regional powerhouse like Stew Leonard’s supermarket, or even some of the non-profit’s supported by Mark Stevens Charity.
+That might surprise some since many non-profit’s get their funding from government grants, but non-profit’s are just like other businesses in many aspects including the need for additional capital.
 Here are several good reasons for you to think seriously about commercial financing.

 Expanding Physical Location